-Like many States, the State of Tennessee went through various attempts to modernize a 40 year old, batch, mainframe Motor Vehicle System that processes over 6,500,000 Motor Vehicle Registrations per year.
+Like many States, the State of Tennessee went through various attempts to modernize a 40-year-old, batch, mainframe Motor Vehicle System that processes over 6,500,000 Motor Vehicle Registrations per year.

 On July 1, 2014, during this same time frame, an uninsured motorist was pulled over earlier in the day and cited for not having insurance.
-Later that same day the uninsured motorist wrecked and killed James Lee Atwood Jr. Legislators made an immediate push to get an electronic insurance verification system developed and implemented.
+Later that same day, the uninsured motorist wrecked and killed James Lee Atwood Jr. Legislators made an immediate push to get an electronic insurance verification system developed and implemented.
 The State of Tennessee and BIS worked together to develop and implement Electronic Insurance Verification System (EIVS) to reduce the number of uninsured motorist.
-EIVS went live in January 2017, 72.79% of Tennessee motor vehicles were confirmed as being insured.
+When EIVS went live in January 2017, 72.79% of Tennessee motor vehicles were confirmed as being insured.
 As of June 30, 2018, the percentage of registered vehicles with insurance confirmed was 79.28%.

 During the same time frame of VTRS and EIVS, the Tennessee Department of Revenue was facing a problem with the old cardboard Dealer Drive-Out Tags.
 These are the temporary tags dealers would use to put on a car for the customer to drive until the metal plate is assigned and on the customer’s car.
 The problem with a serialized piece of cardboard is the difficulty to track the inventory and enforce rules with dealerships on how many tags can be issued to each vehicle.
 In addition, if law enforcement pulled a vehicle over, they would have no idea what vehicle this tag should be on and who the owner is.
 Therefore, if a Dealer Drive-Out tag was stolen, law enforcement would have a very difficult task of finding out what dealership the tag was sold to.